all-birds birds

 Nothern Flicker flying Northern FlickerNorthern Flicker

-Northern Flickers can be attracted to your backyard with suet feeders, water and a few trees and shrubs.
-The Downy is the most common woodpecker to visit back yards, Flickers run a close second.
+Northern Flickers can be attracted to your backyard with suet feeders, water, and a few trees and shrubs.
+The Downy is the most common woodpecker to visit back yards, flickers run a close second.

 Identification and Pictures